RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 What happens in a banking degree apprenticeship?

-The types of projects you’ll work on will vary.
-You could help to develop new digital banking features, analyse market trends, or learn how to help customers make smart financial decisions.
+The types of projects you'll work on will vary.
+You could help develop new digital banking features, analyse market trends, or learn how to help customers make smart financial decisions.
+You'll learn from people who actually work in the industry, use cutting-edge technology, and build your professional network.

-Your schedule might include four days at university during study periods or one day per week (with the other four at work) – it varies by program, so it’s best to find what works for you.
+Your schedule might include four days at university during study periods or one day per week (with the other four at work) – it varies by program, so you can find what works for you.

 What types are there?